-f) the steps in the assessment process The College has a number of resources available that describe the steps in the assessment process.
-These include: • one-on-one consultation with an Entry to Practice staff member either face-to face, over the phone or via email • an application for registration guide that provides clear information on the steps in the assessment process • a checklist on the College's website that helps an international applicant identify their next steps in the application process • a career map posted on the government of Ontario website (Ontario immigration.ca) that outlines the steps to initiate the registration process is posted on the College website to assist applicants in understanding the registration process. • presentations at Ontario universities and Health Force Ontario The College reviews all published information annually to ensure that it is accurate and current.
-As well, The Alliance provides detailed information about the credential review process on its website, specifically in the Credentialing Package. g) the documentation of qualifications that must accompany each application; indicate which documents, if any, are required only from internationally trained applicants The College has a number of resources available that lists the documentation that must accompany all applications.
-These include: one-on-one consultation with an Entry to Practice staff member either face-to face, over the phone or via email an application for registration guide that provides a checklist on the documentation that must be submitted.
-The College is currently revising its application form and guide to clarify the process.
+f) the steps in the assessment process

+The College has a number of resources available that describe the steps in the assessment process.
+These include:

+- one-on-one consultation with an Entry to Practice staff member either face-to-face, over the phone or via email - an application for registration guide that provides clear information on the steps in the assessment process - a checklist on the College's website that helps an international applicant identify their next steps in the application process - a career map posted on the government of Ontario website (Ontario immigration.ca) that outlines the steps to initiate the registration process is posted on the College website to assist applicants in understanding the registration process. - presentations at Ontario universities and Health Force Ontario (presentations at HFO often include The Alliance and the bridging program as well)

+The College reviews all published information annually to ensure that it is accurate and current.
+As well, The Alliance provides detailed information about the credential review process on its website, specifically in the Credentialing Package.

+g) the documentation of qualifications that must accompany each application; indicate which documents, if any, are required only from internationally trained applicants

+The College has a number of resources available that lists the documentation that must accompany all applications.
+These include:

+- one-on-one consultation with an Entry to Practice staff member either face-to-face, over the phone or via email - an application for registration guide that provides a checklist on the documentation that must be submitted.
+The College is currently revising its application form and guide to clarify the process and is moving towards introducing online initial application forms and supporting documents.

 The College requires the same documentation from all applicants regardless of where they were educated.

 The Alliance provides a detailed list of all documentation that must be submitted in the credentialing application package.
 Only internationally educated applicants need to undergo the credentialing process to determine if their education is substantially equivalent to an accredited Canadian physiotherapy program.

-In 2010, The Alliance has introduced a Declaration of Identity document to simplify requirements for identification.
-This document makes it easier for internationally educated individuals who have difficulty in providing a birth certificate from their home country to create one document for the credentialing and examination process. h) acceptable alternatives to the documentation if applicants cannot obtain the required documentation for reasons beyond their control SAME AS LAST YEAR The Alliance has a policy that allows for the acceptance of sworn statements before a legal authority in lieu of full documentation when an individual is truly unable to access the required documentation.
+The Alliance now uses a Declaration of Identity document to simplify requirements for identification.
+This document makes it easier for internationally educated individuals who have difficulty in providing a birth certificate from their home country to create one document for the credentialing and examination process.

+h) acceptable alternatives to the documentation if applicants cannot obtain the required documentation for reasons beyond their control i) how applicants can contact your organization j) how, why and how often your organization initiates communication with applicants about their applications

+The Alliance has a policy that allows for the acceptance of sworn statements before a legal authority in lieu of full documentation when an individual is truly unable to access the required documentation.
 For example, this may apply in the case of a refugee.
 The College would also accept the alternative documentation that The Alliance had accepted.

-i) how applicants can contact your organization